 In addition to the formal Neuroscience Rotations, students may also elect to carry out advanced readings courses or small scale research projects under any of the Neuroscience Program faculty at any time (NEUSC 7980 - faculty consultation).

 ,By the end of the first year of study, each student selects a thesis advisor (by mutual agreement with the Neuroscience Program faculty member) and four other faculty members to form a supervisory committee.
 Together, the student and supervisory committee begin to chart the remainder of the academic program and assist in preparing the student for the doctoral candidacy examination.
 The supervisory committee provides regular reports to the Director and Curriculum Committee of the Neuroscience Program regarding student progress.

 Admissions to Candidacy

-Students are admitted to candidacy for the Ph.D. degree after completing the course and seminar requirements and passing a qualifying examination given by the advisory committee by the end of the second year of training.
+Students are admitted to candidacy for the Ph.D. degree after completing the course and seminar requirements and passing a qualifying examination given by the qualifying exam committee by the end of the second year of training.

-All Ph.D. students in the Neuroscience Program are awarded financial support (living stipend and tuition waver) for the duration of their thesis work, provided their progress is satisfactory.
-First year students are supported by the Neuroscience Program (The living stipend amount is $27,000 for the 2016-2017 academic year).
+All Ph.D. students in the Neuroscience Program are awarded financial support (living stipend, health insurance and tuition waiver) for the duration of their thesis work, provided their progress is satisfactory.
+First year students are supported by the Neuroscience Program.
+(The living stipend amount is $35,000 for the 2023-2024 academic year).
 After their first year, students are supported from individual departmental resources, by graduate training grants (in genetics, developmental biology, and cancer research), or by research or teaching assistantships.
 Stipend levels, regardless of the source of support, are the same in all participating departments.